-- 3.32 The IPS is supported by an Infrastructure Delivery Plan (IDP) and an IDP addendum that seek to address what strategic infrastructure may be required as a result of the proposed new growth on the Island.
-The IDP and the 2022 addendum explain the approach the Council has taken to identifying infrastructure at this moment in time and where possible includes details of the infrastructure identified by the Council and other service providers as being needed to support the delivery of the Island Planning Strategy, or in some cases already committed through investment plans (e.g. between 2020 and 2025 Southern Water have a programme to invest around £56m on the water and wastewater network on the island, including over £16m at the Sandown Wastewater treatment works). - 3.33 The IDP reflects ongoing discussions with statutory undertakers responsible for delivering infrastructure across the island.
+- 3.33 The IDP reflects ongoing discussions with statutory undertakers responsible for delivering infrastructure across the island.
 It is important to note that the IDP addresses 'strategic' infrastructure priorities rather than very localised infrastructure needs arising from individual planning applications.
 Many infrastructure requirements are small scale and specifically related to particular sites.
 These will generally be dealt with on site or by developer contributions rather than being specifically set out in the IDP but are equally important and therefore referenced within strategic policy INF1. - 3.34 It is also important to note that the IDP does not seek to make up for historic deficits in infrastructure.
 However, there are instances where supporting growth might most effectively be achieved through the upgrading of existing facilities.
 This could include, for example, extending existing schools or enhancing current public transport services. - 3.35 Given the importance of infrastructure to successful development, the IPS includes strategic policy INF1.
 The purpose of this policy is to ensure that infrastructure provision is supported across the island and that development makes an appropriate contribution (which could be physical or financial, or both) to ensure that new infrastructure is provided or existing is upgraded. - 3.36 Whilst INF1 is applicable to all utility infrastructure provision (e.g. electricity, gas, telecommunications, wastewater/water), it is particularly applicable to water and wastewater infrastructure provision.
 All development proposals should ensure suitable access is maintained for water supply and development layouts will be expected to be designed to take drainage infrastructure into account, providing clear separation between surface and foul water and wherever possible slowing the flow of surface water into the public sewer. - 3.37 In specific relation to water and wastewater infrastructure, the council will generally seek to condition planning permission approvals so that no development will occur until the applicant can demonstrate that a strategy is in place following discussion with Southern Water to provide connections to public utilities infrastructure and/or deliver the required infrastructure to support development.
 Where Southern Water has identified that network reinforcements are required, there will be a need to ensure that the occupation of development does not occur ahead of the delivery of such reinforcements, and where possible this will be controlled by planning condition or obligation. - 3.38 Developers are strongly encouraged to work with infrastructure providers and consider opportunities to address infrastructure requirements as part of their proposal.
 Applicants should demonstrate that engagement has taken place with the required statutory undertakers and infrastructure providers to inform a strategy on how connections will be made to public utilities infrastructure and/or deliver the required new infrastructure to support development. - 3.39 On larger sites, or where several sites are coming forward together, infrastructure may need to be phased or considered on a cumulative basis.
 This will enable the infrastructure needed for the site as a whole to be provided in a coherent and comprehensive manner.
 Where sites are close together or form part of a larger development, work should be undertaken between multiple developers and statutory undertakers to identify joined up solutions. - 3.40 The IDP is very much a living document and will be updated and monitored over the IPS plan period, particularly as more detail and information on site specific proposals emerge and infrastructure providers confirm spending and delivery plans.